 There is much to appreciate about a stay at Ellenborough Park.
 But be warned that your children might soon be asking when they can return to that hotel that looks like a castle.

 Need more comprehensive guidance?
 CB!
 Vacation Consultants specialize in helping families book travel to top destinations around the world.
 Our expert consultants do everything from recommending and booking accommodations (including qualified options not featured on Ciao Bambino) to developing comprehensive multi-stop itineraries, including activities and vetted guides.
-For more information and to request assistance, go to the CB!
-Vacation Consultants page.
+For more information and to request assistance, go to our Connect with a Travel Advisor page.

 Best family hotels and things to do in England on Ciao Bambino